-Upon successful completion of the Bachelor of Science in Computer and Information Science with a major in Cyber and Network Security, graduates are able to:
+Upon successful completion of the Bachelor of Science in Computer & Information Science, graduates are expected to:

 - Apply written, oral, and graphical communication in both technical and non-technical environments

-- Identify and use appropriate technical literature
+- Evaluate and use appropriate technical literature

-- Engage in continuous professional development through user groups, associations, conferences, readings, research, and other channels.
+- Engage in continuous professional development through user groups, associations, conferences, readings, research, and other channels

-- Develop and use ethical best practices in the maintenance and security of information and systems
+- Develop and apply ethical and legal best practices in the maintenance and security of information and systems

-- Use cloud computing tools
+- Develop cloud computing tools